WHOIGit/PhytO-ARM/README.md

       - user-chosen topic provided in config
     - Publishes:
       - `/profiler` with *resampled* profile data
+      - `/profiler/downcast` as above, but only downcasts
+      - `/profiler/downcast` as above, but only upcasts

   - `web`: Web API for attaching metadata to IFCB bins
     - Subscribes: